 If you’ve ever been put off going on a cruise because you’re worried you’ll have nothing to do, think again.
 Activities are one of the best things about cruising with many included in the price and with cruise companies falling over themselves to come up with ever more ingenious things to do on their signature ships, there’s never a dull moment at sea.
 Here we look at nine of the more unusual and inventive activities available on board that are guaranteed to keep you entertained for the duration of your cruise.

-Although you might expect the décor on your cruise ship to be something special, you might not have banked on running into the genius of Andy Warhol or stumbling across the world class art of Roy Lichtenstein on your travels.
-On board Holland America’s ships, that’s exactly what you can expect.
+Although you might expect the décor on your cruise ship to be something special, you might not have banked on running into the genius of Andy Warhol or stumbling across the world-class art of Roy Lichtenstein on your travels.
+Aboard Holland America’s ships, that’s exactly what you can expect.
 Each ship has its own art collection with a value of around two to three million dollars, and the best way to appreciate these incredible works is to take the self-guided walking tour.
 This can be downloaded onto your phone or MP3 player, or accessed via the iPods available on board.
-You’ll be directed around the ship in an enjoyable tour of the art whilst you listen to background music and interviews with artists.
+You’ll be directed around the ship on an enjoyable tour of the art whilst you listen to background music and interviews with artists.

 With so many guests on board, you may have wondered how exactly cruise ship kitchens cope with such high demand.
 On Holland America’s ships, you can find out first hand.
 You’ll be given the opportunity to visit the kitchens and see how exactly the ships deal with catering for as many as 2,000 cruisers each day.
 Your tour of the galley is led by one of the senior chefs who will take you around each food station and explain how everything works.
 This is a fascinating and unique experience that you’ll find highly enjoyable whether you love cooking or being cooked for.